lonnen/dotfiles/README.md

 My OS X dotfiles.

+#### note: this branch is pre-macOS Catalina (10.5)

+In Catalina the default shell is zsh, and this repo will not work correctly without bash.
+It's supposedly possible to change it, but it will creap back into your development in ways that will leave you confused for the rest of your life.
+Only use this branch/tag for pre-Catalina MacOS.

 ## Why is this a git repo?

 Lonnen forked this repo from [Ben "cowboy" Alman](https://github.com/cowboy/dotfiles) and customized it.
 It's probably safe to assume any first person writing was done by Ben.